NWEA Measures of Academic Progress (MAP) Growth Tests

 When will my students be tested and how often?

-During the first few weeks of school, students will participate in two MAP Growth assessments in Reading and Math.
+During the first few weeks of school, students will participate in three MAP Growth assessments in reading, math, and science.
 When taking the MAP Growth test, the difficulty of each question is based on how well a student answers the previous questions.
 As the student answers correctly, questions become more difficult.
 If the student answers incorrectly, the questions become easier.
 Although the tests are not timed, it usually takes students about 45 mins-1 to complete each test.
 Students will take the Map Growth tests again mid-year and at the end of the school year.

 Do all students in the same grade take the same test?

-No. This assessment is designed to target students’ academic performance in math and reading.
+No. This assessment is designed to target students’ academic performance in math, reading, and science.
 These tests are tailored to an individual’s current achievement level.
 This gives each student a fair opportunity to show what he or she knows and can do.
 Because the computer the difficulty of the questions as the test progresses, each student takes a unique test.

 What are the MAP Growth test results used for?